grishavanika/grishavanika.github.io/async_api_styles.md

 title: Styles of Asynchronous API
 include-before: |

-    Showcase different possibilities to build asynchronous API with an examples of using [libcurl](https://curl.se/libcurl/c/), specifically,
+    Showcase different variations of asynchronous API with an examples of using [libcurl](https://curl.se/libcurl/c/), specifically,
-    doing 2 consecutive GET requests, sequentially and 2 GET requests concurrently.
+    doing 2 consecutive GET requests, sequentially and 2 GET requests - concurrently.

     NO threads and/or multithreading involved.
 Something is intentionally